rolo5555/rolo5555.github.io/docs/blog/posts/pipelines_githubctions.md

 ### Actions
 An action is a reusable application that performs specific tasks.
 Actions help reduce repetitive code in workflows.
 Common actions include:

-Pulling your Git repository.
+- Pulling your Git repository.
-Setting up toolchains for building.
+- Setting up toolchains for building.
-Authenticating with cloud providers.
+- Authenticating with cloud providers.

 You can write custom actions or use those available in the GitHub Marketplace.

 ### Runners
 A runner is a server that executes your workflows.
-GitHub provides runners for Ubuntu, Windows, and macOS, which run in isolated virtual machines.
+[GitHub provides runners](https://docs.github.com/en/actions/using-github-hosted-runners/using-github-hosted-runners/about-github-hosted-runners) for Ubuntu, Windows, and macOS, which run in isolated virtual machines.

 You also have the option to host your own runner if you need a specific OS or hardware configuration.

-For more information, see GitHub’s guide on self-hosted runners.